 The Merriam-Webster Dictionary defines Professional as “Exhibiting a courteous, conscientious, and generally businesslike manner in the workplace.”
 All things being equal, if you exhibit professionalism, you should be respected.
 It will be naïve to assume that professionalism engenders likeability.

 In some instances, your professional demeanor might provoke scorn and envy.
-Invariably, you are not responsible for how people feel about you, but how they treat you.
+Invariably, you are not responsible for how people feel about you but for how they treat you.

-If you are treated outside the bounds of professionalism, that’s where your knowledge of corporate policies come into play.
-At the end of the day, you merely want to do the work you were hired for without any emotional or psychological disturbances from coworkers.
+If you are treated outside the bounds of professionalism, that’s where your knowledge of corporate policies comes into play.
+You merely want to do the work you were hired for without any emotional or psychological disturbances from coworkers.

 Use the Power of Introversion to Create an Aura

-In a world where people are going to great lengths to gain notoriety, there is great strength in being mysterious.
+In a world where people go to great lengths to gain notoriety, there is great strength in being mysterious.
 Be a person of few words.
 Your words will mean more when you speak.

 You might even find people “leaning in” on your every word.
 The most successful stars and celebrities manage their image impeccably by revealing very little about themselves.
-The only information you get out of them is what they allow you to receive.
+The only information you get from them is what they allow you to receive.

-And often this information is structured to further their agenda and self-interest.
+And often, this information is structured to further their agenda and self-interest.
 Let such strategies be your blueprint within the corporate setting.
-Remain a mystery by keeping your personal business to yourself.
+Remain a mystery by keeping your business to yourself.

 If the information you provide does not further your professional aspirations, do not share it.
-By being above the fray, you are consistently free of chatter, rumors, and allegations against you.
+You are consistently free of chatter, rumors, and allegations against you by being above the fray.
 You can achieve monumental accomplishments under the radar.
 Just let your work do all the talking.

-Office politics are difficult to avoid no matter how well-prepared you may be.
+Office politics are complex to avoid, no matter how well-prepared you may be.

-The keys of setting the stage, staying abreast of policies and procedures, always remaining professional, and using introversion to create an aura are beneficial in succeeding at office politics.
+The keys to setting the stage, staying abreast of policies and procedures, always remaining professional, and using introversion to create an aura are beneficial in succeeding in office politics.
 Just like it is advised to be professional over likeability, you don’t have to like your coworkers.

-Let the axe fall on anyone who violates the basic tenets of professionalism and civility.
+Let the ax fall on anyone who violates the basic tenets of professionalism and civility.